lsyaseen/KTAB/KTAB_SMP_Tables.md

 This table stores the culmination of all the calculations recorded in `UtilChlg` and `TP_Prob_Vict_Loss`.
 The resulting `Prob` is used in the model to guide bargain resolution.

 # SQL Logging Group 3 - Bargain Resolution Tables
-## `Bargn(ScenarioId*, Turn_t*, BargnId*, Init_Act_i, Recd_Act_j, Value, Init_Prob, Init_Seld, Recd_Prob, Recd_seld)`
-    ScenarioId  Text(32)  Foreign Key into ScenarioDesc; id number for the scenario Turn_t      Integer   iteration number, begins with 0 and increments by 1 each iteration; [0,infty) BargnId     Integer   bargain ID number from the BargainSMP.getID() method, this is automatically incremented each time a new bargain object is created; [1000,infty)
-    Init_Act_i  Integer   Foreign Key into ActorDescription; actor that initiated the bargain; [0,number actors-1] Recd_Act_j  Integer   Foreign Key into ActorDescription; actor that received the bargain proposal; [0,number actors-1] Value       Real      increase in utility the initiating actor expects from the bargain; [0,1] Init_Prob   Real      probability that the bargain will be accepted when resolved inside the initiating actor's queue; [0,1]
-    Init_Seld   Boolean   indicates whether or not the bargain was accepted when resolved inside the initiating actor's queue; either 0 (False) or 1 (True)
-    Recd_Prob   Real      probability that the bargain will be accepted when resolved inside the receiving actor's queue; [0,1]
-    Recd_Seld   Boolean   indicates whether or not the bargain was accepted when resolved inside the receiving actor's queue; either 0 (False) or 1 (True)
-The `Bargn` table records bargains initiated by each actor during the bargain and resolution phase in each iteration of the model.
-Each bargain consists of a new position for both the initiating actor and receiving actor, and every bargain is evaluated in both actors' queues.
-Hence, this table also records the probability of being selected, as well as actual selection result, from both queues.

 ## `BargnCoord(ScenarioId*, Turn_t*, BargnId*, Dim_k*, Init_Coord, Recd_Coord)`
     ScenarioId  Text(32)  Foreign Key into ScenarioDesc; id number for the scenario Turn_t      Integer   iteration number, begins with 0 and increments by 1 each iteration; [0,infty)